openwns/documentation/usersGuide/modules/dll/wifimac/experiment2.rst

 upper- and the lower bound.
 This procedure continues until the upper- and lower bound have converged.

-As this search for the saturation throughput is needed frequientally, it is directly encapsulated into the parameter generation process as described in the previous experiment.
+As this search for the saturation throughput is needed often, it is directly encapsulated into the parameter generation process as described in the previous experiment.